-After Victor was found, a local commissioner wrote:
+After Victor of Aveyron was found, a local commissioner wrote:

 “I have ordered brought to your orphanage … an unidentified child of twelve to fifteen years of age, who appears congenitally deaf and mute.
 Not only is he interesting because of his sensory losses, there is moreover, something extraordinary in his behavior, which makes him seem close to the state of wild animals.
 In every respect, this interesting and unfortunate being invites the care of humanity, perhaps, even the attention of a philanthropic observer.”’